Sousastep/SousaFX-docs/docs/content/bindings.rst

       - Delay: ↑ → ↓ ← can trigger after a diagonal without releasing the dpad

-:pre-delay:
+- pre-delay

    Before pressing a diagonal, this is the amount of time you have to hold ↑ → ↓ ← before they trigger.

-:post-delay:
+- post-delay

    After releasing a diagonal, this is the amount of time you have to release ↑ → ↓ ← before they trigger.
 Only available in Delay mode.

-:cycle / count:
+- cycle / count

    This determines how the Controller Bindings Preset Selector functions.
 This is a global parameter that's auto-saved.